seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     second implementation of a rule; this bans a second recollection of one.
 The failure is invisible at authoring time by construction — a specification never runs, so nothing contradicts it until a session has been spent on it.
+56. **A recorded state is not a current state unless it carries the date it was measured.**
+    §10 is this system's own register of what is true, and a row in it is read as a fact about today.
+A row whose State rests on a MEASUREMENT — a host's answer, a machine's ceiling, a producer's output, a third party's behaviour — therefore carries the date and, where it exists, the time of that reading, inside the State cell. **A State with no date is a DECISION and may be read as standing; a State with a date is a READING and expires.** Before a dated row is repeated as current state it is re-measured, and the cost of re-measuring is exactly one command in every case that has arisen.
+    Inv.
+52 says a rule resting on a measurement falls with it; that was written about somebody else's matcher, and this says the same thing about this map's own rows.
+The failure it names has happened: the row recording a malformed `analyst/live.json` was written when it was true, was never re-measured, and was reported to the Boss as an active blocker while a valid payload sat one command away. **Nothing in a flat table distinguishes a fact from a fossil**, and the reader who is most likely to be misled is the author, because a row he wrote reads like a thing he knows.

 ---

 ## 5. Limits